devmetrics/devmetrics-nodejs/README.md

 We provide usage tracking and analytics solution, production-ready, scalable and opensource.
 Make smart product decisions timely with accurate usage data.

-It will take just few minutes to start seeing your users’ behavior.
+It will take just few minutes to start seeing your users behavior.

 ```js
 devmetrics = require('devmetrics')